-Wonderfully situated in the centre of England, Webbs is a family business committed to providing the very best for your garden and home.
-We have everything for the dedicated and occasional gardener alike, as well as providing great places to visit for non gardeners.
+Wonderfully situated in the centre of England, Webbs is a proud, independent family business committed to providing the very best for your garden and home.
+We have everything for the dedicated and occasional gardener alike, as well as being a great place to meet up with friends and family.

 In July 2022 Webbs opened our fourth store, at Millets Farm Centre in Oxfordshire.
 Ed Webb, great-great-grandson of the company founder, continues to guide the company forward.
 With a rich history, firmly rooted in gardening and horticulture, Webbs offers the expertise, service and quality to make your home and garden a delight.